 We are a highly motivated and dedicated team who love to engage the children in investigating, exploring and developing learning both inside the classroom and out.
 We believe that it is important that our youngest children are encouraged to learn in an environment which enables them to make choices and to assume responsibility for their learning by following their interests and enthusiasms.

-The Early Years Foundation Stage statutory framework is utilised to support an integrated approach to the learning, development and care of the children.
+The Statutory Framework for the Early Years Foundation Stage is utilised to support an integrated approach to the learning, development and care of the children.
 In EYFS the three prime areas of learning are:

 - communication and language